The Gigantic Bay Area Maker Faire is May 17-19 in San Mateo!

 Each year, our family makes the trek to San Mateo to check out all the incredible inventions, art projects, and unbridled creativity that is the Maker Faire.
 If you haven’t been, it’s worth a trip.
 The Maker Faire brings together “people who make things” – this includes everything from scientists experimenting in the kitchen to welders building fire-breathing octopus vehicles to a middle schooler who built a Rubik’s-cube solving robot out of Legos.
-Buy tickets now >
+Save 20% when you buy tickets now >

 Maker Faire is a particularly family-friendly affair because almost everything is hands-on, perfect for a curious (or impulsive) child.
 There is something for everyone at Maker Faire, and if you love the quirky Bay Area — and can stand some crowds — it is well worth your time.